“Discover her before the rest of the world does” – Scott Pack

 3. The house I live in now in Tunbridge Wells was once Beau Nash’s illegal gaming rooms.
 It was built in 1690, and although it’s supposed to have ghosts, sadly I’ve never come across any midnight poker sessions.

 4. Instead of revising for my A’levels, I read Jean Paul Sartre.
 I wrote about prawns instead of pawns in an essay on ancient history.
 I used to shake with excitement when I got a new copy of Vogue.
 Not surprisingly, I didn’t go to university but to the London College of Fashion to do fashion journalism.
-BUT for the last ten years, I’ve worked in four different universities and for the last three years, have been the Royal Literary Fund Fellow at the London School of Economics.
+BUT for the last ten years, I’ve worked in four different universities and for three years, was the Royal Literary Fund Fellow at the London School of Economics.
 I think we all find our own way to where we’re supposed to go.

 5. In 2008, I went to Iowa to join the Tiny Circus animation project for the summer.
 This wasn’t just so I could tell people that I really did run away to join the circus, but it helps.